 With all of the vitamins, minerals and potential health benefits of consuming chard, is there anything not to love?
 For most people, chard is one of the healthiest foods in the world.
 However, certain individuals may need to watch their intake of certain foods like chard.

 People who have had, or are prone to, calcium-oxalate kidney stones may need to limit their intake of high-oxalate foods.
-For the average, healthy person, oxalate in fruits and vegetable is absolutely no concern.
+For the average, healthy person, oxalate in fruits and vegetables is absolutely no concern.

 Since chard is exceptionally high in vitamin K, individuals on prescription blood thinners or anticoagulants (like Warfarin) should take extra precautions when consuming vitamin K-rich foods such as leafy greens.